Hyperbaric Oxygen Therapy (HBOT) and Stroke

 Contact Aviv Clinics to learn more about hyperbaric oxygen therapy in Florida.
 We will take the time to understand your health background, issues, and lifestyle to determine whether the Aviv Medical Program is the right fit.

-Ways to Enhance Your Post-Stroke Journey: 3 Brain Exercises to Consider
+Ways to Enhance Your Post-Stroke Journey: 10 Brain Exercises for Stroke Recovery

 When we think of exercises, we often think about movement.
 As much as physical activity is essential to post-stroke health, mental exercises are just as important.